aadilmallick/my-notes-docusaurus/docs/AWS/AWS-SDK-CLI.md

  * In AWS Lambda, your entrypoint is always an exported function.
  */
 export const handler = async (
-  event: any // different lambdas will have different types of events ) => {
+  event: any, // different lambdas will have different types of events
+  context: any, // runtime information associated with the lambda
+  callback: any // callback to return info to invoker of lambda ) => {
     console.log("📥 Received Event:", JSON.stringify(event, null, 2));